singer-io/knots/README.md

 ### Support

-For support, either create a [new issue](https://github.com/datadotworld/knots/issues/new) here on GitHub, or send an email to help@data.world.
+If you run into any problems, please create a [new issue](https://github.com/datadotworld/knots/issues/new).